seL4/microkit/docs/manual.md

 * `cached`: (optional) Determines if mapped with caching enabled or disabled.
 Defaults to `true`.
 * `setvar_vaddr`: (optional) Specifies a symbol in the program image.
 This symbol will be rewritten with the virtual address of the memory region.
 * `setvar_size`: (optional) Specifies a symbol in the program image.
 This symbol will be rewritten with the size of the memory region.
+* `setvar_prefill_size`: (optional) Specifies a symbol in the program image.
+This symbol will be rewritten with the size of the prefilled data.

 The `irq` element has the following attributes on ARM and RISC-V: